Hui o Ko'olaupoko

 Your opinion matters for ahupua'a health!

-To improve water quality in the Ko'olaupoko area watersheds, Hui o Ko'olaupoko is hosting a series of community outreach sessions to engage stakeholders and community partners in preliminary research and fact-finding to most accurately update the Ko'olaupoko watershed Restoration Action Strategy (KWRAS).
+To improve water quality in the Ko'olaupoko area watershed, Hui o Ko'olaupoko and O'ahu Resource Conservation & Development Council are hosting a series of community outreach sessions to engage stakeholders and community partners, in preliminary research and fact-finding, to update the Ko'olaupoko Watershed Restoration Action Strategy (KWRAS) to reflect the needs of Ko'olaupoko communities.

 Picture